cits5501/cits5501.github.io/assets/workshops/workshop06-solutions.md

 ## B. Hand-written parsers

-Suppose we wanted to parse a grammar like this for ourselves.
+Suppose we wanted to write code ourselves to parse the command-line arguments of a program according to a grammar like this.

 For small programs, the simplest way is usally is to implement a **hand-written parser**.
 For an example of what this looks like, take a look at the `parseArgs()` method of the `MyDockerLiteProgram` class in the code for this workshop.

 In the `parseArgs()` method,
 we manually work our way through the `ArrayList` of arguments;